iasnoor2025/snd_Nextjs_App/snd_nextjs_app/EMPLOYEE_DETAILS_GOOGLE_SHEETS_SYNC.md

 ## How It Works

 1. **Data Fetching**: The script calls your Next.js API to get all employee data
-2. **Data Formatting**: Converts the API response to the required format with columns: File#, Full Name, Nationality, Category, Basic Salary
+2. **Data Formatting**: Converts the API response to the required format with columns: File#, Full Name, Nationality, Category, Basic Salary, Status
 3. **Sheet Update**: Creates or updates the "Employees_Details" sheet
 4. **Formatting**: Applies colors, borders, and formatting to make the data readable
+5. **Sorting**: Automatically sorts data by File# in ascending order
+6. **Column Sizing**: Automatically resizes all columns to fit content

 ## Formatting Applied